Journeyman Lineman (IBEW) Line of Progression

 Location -: Davis; Chico; Concord; Eureka; Fresno; Fresno;

-Electric Transmission and Distribution ensure the delivery of safe
+Distribution ensure the delivery of safe and reliable electric

-and reliable electric service to our customers.
-Electric T&D is
+service to our customers.
+Electric T&D is responsible for every

-tasked with the Maintenance and/or restoration of high voltage and
+Maintenance and/or restoration of high voltage and electrical

 Maintenance of high voltage electrical facilities within PG&E's